Sword-and-sandal: The second peplum wave: the 1980s

 After the peplum gave way to the spaghetti Western and Eurospy films in 1965, the genre lay dormant for close to 20 years.
-Then in 1982, the box-office successes of Jean-Jacques Annaud's Quest for Fire (1981), Arnold Schwarzenegger's Conan the Barbarian (1982) and Clash of the Titans (1981 film) (1981) spurred a second renaissance of sword and sorcery Italian pepla in the five years immediately following.
+Then in 1982, the box-office successes of Jean-Jacques Annaud's Quest for Fire (1981), Arnold Schwarzenegger's Conan the Barbarian (1982) and Clash of the Titans (1981) spurred a second renaissance of sword and sorcery Italian pepla in the five years immediately following.
 Most of these films had low budgets, focusing more on barbarians and pirates so as to avoid the need for expensive Greco-Roman sets.
 The filmmakers tried to compensate for their shortcomings with the addition of some graphic gore and nudity.
 Many of these 1980s entries were helmed by noted Italian horror film directors (Joe D'Amato, Lucio Fulci, Luigi Cozzi, etc.) and many featured actors Lou Ferrigno, Miles O'Keeffe and Sabrina Siani.
 Here is a list of the 1980s pepla: